Embed This Data

 - FDI Inflow:

-Guyana’s economic freedom score is 53.8, making its economy the 129th freest in the 2013 Index.
-Its overall score is 2.5 points higher than last year due to notable score increases in labor freedom, control of government spending, and investment freedom.
+Guyana’s economic freedom score is 55.5, making its economy the 123rd freest in the 2015 Index.
+Its overall score is 0.2 point worse than last year, with improvements in freedom from corruption and labor freedom counterbalanced by declines in property rights and the management of government spending.
 Guyana is ranked 22nd out of 29 countries in the South and Central America/Caribbean region, and its overall score is well below the world and regional averages.

-The top income tax rate is 33.3 percent, and the top corporate tax rate is 40 percent.
-Other taxes include a property tax and a value-added tax (VAT).
-The overall tax burden is equal to 22.3 percent of total domestic income.
-Government spending is equivalent to 36 percent of total domestic output.
-The budget balance is in deficit, and public debt has climbed to over 60 percent of total domestic output.
+Guyana’s top individual income tax rate is 33.3 percent, and its top corporate tax rate is 40 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 20.5 percent of domestic income.
+Public expenditures are equal to 31.2 percent of the domestic economy, and public debt is equivalent to 63 percent of gross domestic product.